Why Elements of Byron in Byron Bay is a gorgeous resort for families to stay.

-I just stayed at The Elements Resort in Byron Bay with my family, and it’s one of those rare Aussie holiday finds, as it’s just as fabulous for adults as it is children.
-I am not sure who had a better time – me or my 9 year old twins.
+Elements is one of those rare Aussie holiday finds, as it’s just as fabulous for adults as it is children.
+I am not sure who had a better time – me or my twins.

 The only problem when staying at Elements is that the place is so good there’s no point in leaving to explore the amazing streets of Byron Bay and its plethora of hidden coffee shops and restaurants as Elements has it all.

 Accommodation at Elements is in spacious villas raised from the ground on small stilts, in an Australian rainforest style setting filled with gumtrees.

 Each features marble, huge beds, blackbutt floors, a large bath, separate shower and stone and timber elements reflective of the outside environment.
 There is even a microwave, and in-room iPad.